nickolasclarke/dispatch/README.md

 osmosis --read-pbf planet-latest.osm.pbf --tf accept-ways highway=* --used-node --write-pbf planet-highways.osm.pbf
 ```
 Running Osmosis on the global dataset will take a while.
 On our 32 core, 192 GB
 RAM, SSD machine it took 8 hours 10 minutes.
+The resulting file `planet-highways.osm.pbf` was 17GB.

 Next, build the contraction hierarchy:
 ```bash
 ./routing_preprocess planet-highways.osm.pbf planet-highways.ch
 ```
 Unfortunately, our timer didn't work for this process, but it will take 12-45
 hours and require 80+GB of RAM.
+The resulting file `planet-highways.ch` was 15GB.